erskingardner/notepack/SPEC.md

 ## 13. Extensibility

-* **Reserved:** No version field is present.
-If the binary layout changes incompatibly, introduce a new string prefix (e.g., `notepack1_`), or define envelope tags at the end guarded by a feature bit in `kind`.
+* **Version field:** The leading `varint(version)` enables future format changes.
+Version `1` is the current format.
+If incompatible changes are needed, the version number will be incremented.
+Decoders SHOULD reject versions they do not understand.
+* **String prefix:** For major format overhauls, a new string prefix (e.g., `notepack2_`) MAY be introduced alongside the version bump.
-* **Forward‑compat:** Decoders MUST stop exactly at the end of the payload; there is no trailing‑field discovery mechanism in 0.1.
+* **Forward‑compat:** Decoders MUST stop exactly at the end of the payload; there is no trailing‑field discovery mechanism in version 1.

 ---